This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 My husband and I enjoy eating this recipe as is, without the meat.
 The beans and veggies are incredibly filling, and no meat means one less thing to keep chilled in a cooler.

 However, when we’re camping with friends, we’ve added meat.
 Serve these with whatever seasoned, cooked meat you prefer.
+You might also enjoy trying these camping bbq chicken quesadillas.

 Should I Use Corn or Flour Tortillas?